Alkali soil: Leaching saline sodic soils

-Saline soils are mostly also sodic (the predominant salt is sodium chloride), but they do not have a very high pH nor a poor infiltration rate.
+Saline soils are mostly also sodic (the predominant salt is sodium chloride), but they do not have a very high pH nor a poor infiltration rate, because they have a good structure.
 Upon leaching they are usually not converted into a (sodic) alkali soil as the Na^{+} ions are easily removed.
 Therefore, saline (sodic) soils mostly do not need gypsum applications for their reclamation.

 Remediation and utilization via aquaculture

+While traditional reclamation often requires extensive chemical amendments and drainage infrastructure, aquaculture offers an alternative or complementary strategy by using water bodies to leach salts and problematic soil compounds, introduce organic matter, and create conditions for biological soil improvement.
 Since the 1990s, research and experimentation have been conducted in China and elsewhere for remediation and utilization of alkali land via combined agriculture and aquaculture practices, with considerable success and gains in experience.
-Aquaculture technology of utilizing inland saline-alkali water for seafood production is becoming mature, covering wide range of seafood species including shrimps, crabs, shellfish and fish such as sea bass and grouper.
+Despite technical, infrastructure and management challenges, aquaculture technology of utilizing inland saline-alkali water and non-arable land for seafood production is becoming mature, covering a wide range of seafood species including shrimps, crabs, shellfish and fish such as sea bass and grouper.

-In recent years, aquaculture (or salt-alkali land aquaculture) has been recommended by the Ministry of Agriculture and Rural Affairs of China as a successful model for the transformation and utilization of saline-alkali land.
-FAO noted in a recent newsletter that alkaline land is one area that there are innovative ways and opportunities for aquaculture to expand.
+In recent years, aquaculture (or salt-alkali land aquaculture) has been recommended by the Ministry of Agriculture and Rural Affairs of China as an economically viable and environmentally beneficial model for the transformation and utilization of saline-alkali land.
+FAO noted in a recent newsletter that alkaline land is one area where there are innovative ways and opportunities for aquaculture to expand.

+In late 2025, a prestigious award established at the China Society of Fisheries was presented to several leading Chinese institutes and organizations responsible for the innovation and commercialization of integrated technology for salt reduction and alkali control in saline-alkali lands through aquaculture, in accordance to the revised Fisheries Law passed on 27 December 2025 and come into force on 1 May 2026.